cashapp/zipline/zipline-loader/README.md

 - `modules`: A map of module ID to Module which captures all of the modular code to load for the application.
   - `Module.url`: A relative URL for where to load the code, this URL can be used in loading from the network or local file system.
   - `Module.sha256`: sha256 hash of the contents of the module code, used to ensure integrity of the fetched code and as cache key.
-  - `Module.dependsOnIds`: A list of module IDs which the module depends on and which must be loaded into the Zipline engine prior to this module.
+  - `Module.dependsOnIds`: A list of module IDs which the module depends on and which must be loaded into the host Zipline prior to this module.
 - `mainModuleId`: The module ID that is the entrypoint for the application.
 When topologically sorted based on dependencies, the `mainModuleId` will typically be the last module in the sorted list.
 It is used to identify the package where the `mainFunction` entrypoint for the application is located.
 - `mainFunction`: The entrypoint function for the application which is in the package identified by the `mainModuleId`.
 This function, if set in the manifest, is called to launch your application and must include a call to `Zipline.get()` to complete startup tasks.
 For now, this needs to be set explicitly in your ZiplinePlugin Gradle or ZiplineDownloader config.
 - `version`: An optional identifier for the version of the code identified in the manifest.
 For application code stored in a Git repo, the Git SHA would be a fitting version.
 The version can be helpful for debugging purposes.